microsoft/bedrock-cli/docs/ingress-route-management.md

 Create a Traefik IngressRoute for a target <service>:<port>

 Options:
-  -r, --ring <ring>             the ring to deploy this service to, if provided the generated IngressRoute will target service `<service>-<ring>` (default: "")
+  -r, --ring <ring>             The ring to deploy this service to, if provided the generated IngressRoute will target service `<service>-<ring>` (default: "")
-  --entry-point <entry-point>   the Traefik IngressRoute entryPoint; can be either 'web' or 'web-secure'; defaults to allowing all traffic if left blank (default: "")
+  --entry-point <entry-point>   The Traefik IngressRoute entryPoint; can be either 'web' or 'web-secure'; defaults to allowing all traffic if left blank (default: "")
-  --namespace <namespace>       a namespace to inject into the outputted Kubernetes manifest (default: "") -o, --output-file <filepath>  filepath to output the IngressRoute YAML to; defaults to outputting to stdout (default: "") -h, --help                    output usage information
+  --namespace <namespace>       A namespace to inject into the outputted Kubernetes manifests (default: "") -o, --output-file <filepath>  The file to output the IngressRoute and Middleware YAML to, spk will attempt to create this file if it does not exist; defaults to outputting to stdout (default: "")
+  --no-middleware               Skip adding a strip prexfix middleware.
+  -h, --help                    output usage information
 ```